 Memory foam provides a stiffer, more comfortable surface to sleep on than many other bedding materials.
 It's available in different thicknesses and widths for almost any application and can be cut to size with a variety of common tools.
 Getting a straight, clean cut is important, but cutting memory foam may invalidate your warranty.
+You also have to exercise caution when using scissors or knives for your DIY projects.

 Get a Clean Edge